jax-ml/jax/docs/301/remat.md

      but some names are offloaded to another memory space instead of kept (more below);
    * `everything_saveable` and `nothing_saveable` — the two extremes, as
-     escape hatches (the former is the default behavior as if no policy were given; the latter is like no policy but full rematerialization).
+     escape hatches: `everything_saveable` behaves as if there were no `jax.checkpoint` at all, and `nothing_saveable` gives full rematerialization, the same as `jax.checkpoint` with no policy.

 For example, consider this function to be differentiated, with named layer
 outputs: